fgimian/fgimian.github.io/blog/content/post/revisiting-go.md

 So firstly, I should get this out of the way.
 I do find `camelCase` less clear that `snake_case`.
 I realise this is personal preference, and it is something that hasn't been nearly as bad in practice as I had thought it would be.
 As such, this particular aspect is not a deal breaker, but it is a bit of a shame that Go didn't go with `snake_case` for clarity.

-The bigger problem I'm facing is the fact that it is hard to see the difference between constants, variables, functions and structs all of which use the exact same convention.  `camelCase` is used for local or "private" items while `TitleCase` is used for "public" items.
+The bigger problem I'm facing is the fact that it is hard to see the difference between constants, variables, functions and structs all of which use the exact same convention.  `camelCase` is used for local or "unexported" items while `TitleCase` is used for "exported" items.

 So let's suppose we have an exported name such as **Download**: